boazbk/tcs/lec_00_1_math_background.md

 In this book we use math to model the concept of _computation_.
 For example, we will consider questions such as _"is there an efficient algorithm to find the prime factors of a given integer?"_.
 (We will see that this question is particularly interesting, touching on areas as far apart as Internet security and quantum mechanics!)
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.
-Also, since there is no empirical experiment that will prove the _nonexistence_ of an algorithm,  the only way to establish such a result is using a  _mathematical proofs_.
+Also, since there is no empirical experiment that will prove the _nonexistence_ of an algorithm,  the only way to establish such a result is using a _mathematical proof_.

 ##  This chapter: a reader's manual   { #manualbackground}